melodylail/WindowsCSharpDemo/README.md

-Windows Visual Studio WFP Application
+Windows Visual Studio WPF Application
 =================

 In this Visual Studio WPF sample, you learn how to logon to your Espresso Appliance, user model/view/controller to make REST API calls